 For instance, when these coins were first struck, they had a value equal to roughly two and a half ounces of silver.
 The value of those common date silver coins today would equal somewhere in the neighborhood of one fifth of the value of a common date XF grade $2 1/2 Liberty gold coin, thus showing an outpacing in growth of value of almost 5 to 1 over it’s silver counterparts.

-In addition to having increased in value substantially over other old U.S. Coinage, the $2 1/2 Liberty easily meets the necessary criteria to be classified as a numismatic coin, and therefore enjoys a different classification by the Internal Revenue Service as a collectible.
+In addition to having increased in value substantially over other old U.S. Coinage, the $2 1/2 Liberty easily meets the necessary criteria to be classified as a rare coin, and therefore enjoys a different classification by the Internal Revenue Service as a collectible.
 Collectible coins can be used not only as a currency for their gold content, but they currently have certain advantages over modern bullion coins as far as reportability and tax events.
-ITM Trading suggests that you consult a tax adviser familiar with the particular laws in your state when placing rare and numismatic coins into a portfolio designed to be passed on to heirs and loved ones in order to understand and gain the maximum benefits possible.
+ITM Trading suggests that you consult a tax adviser familiar with the particular laws in your state when placing rare coins into a portfolio designed to be passed on to heirs and loved ones in order to understand and gain the maximum benefits possible.

 Christian Gobrecht did not create a new design for the $2 1/2 Liberty, he simply provided his interpretation to update the popular gold piece.
 The design is nearly identical to his design for the larger $5 Liberty.
 The front, or obverse side of the coin bares "Lady Liberty" wearing a coronet which would be more commonly called a tiara today.
 Because of this, you may hear this coin referred to as a "Coronet".
 Across the coronet, but heavily sided to the left, is the word "Liberty".
 Lady Liberty herself is facing left on the coin, and locks of her hair are flowing out of the bun of hair tied neatly on the top of her head.
 This design was seen as much more casual and modern than the previous artistic versions of Lady Liberty which included a version of her wearing a turban.
 At the time of the coin's introduction, critics noted that the word "Liberty" would not be fully visible on her coronet if the artwork was truly representative of reality because any writing on her coronet would be centered and only partially visible on a cameo type pose.